Nine ways to slash e-commerce cart abandonment

 Don’t make people do things twice!
-If you ask for an address for instance, do it once at the beginning and that’s it.
-Duplications leads to frustration and customers will find their product on a competing site.
+If you ask for an address, for instance, do it once at the beginning and that’s it.
+Duplications lead to frustration and customers will find their product on a competing site.

 5. Keep the tech on the inside